Cutting back the cardio but making it more effective for the moment.

 The grade of a hill is measured as a percentage, and so each treadmill displays incline as a percentage, not a level.
 For example, if you raise the treadmill to “two,” it means you are running at a 2-percent incline.

-On most machines, the treadmill can increase from from 0 percent up to 12 percent.
+On most machines, the treadmill can increase from 0 percent up to 12 percent.

-When it comes to what incline you should set your treadmill at, research has shown that when you set the treadmill at a 1-percent incline, it will most accurately simulates outdoors.
+When it comes to what incline you should set your treadmill at, research has shown that when you set the treadmill at a 1-percent incline, it will most accurately simulate the outdoors.
 For running, that is perfect.

 If you want to add some intensity, you can take it up a little but don’t hold on.